UMM-CSci-3601/intro-to-git/README.md

-When your `push` eventually works, and you should be able to look at the repository on GitHub and see the changes you made to `Hellos.java` on the `master` branch of the repository, presumably along with numerous changes made by other groups.
-Check that the build is still successful (green check mark) and raise an alarm if it's not. (:bangbang: It's **never** a good thing if your build on `master` is breaking, and everyone should stop what they're doing to try to fix it when it does break.)
+When your `push` eventually works, and you should be able to look at the repository on GitHub and see the changes you made to `Hellos.java` on the `main` branch of the repository, presumably along with numerous changes made by other groups.
+Check that the build is still successful (green check mark) and raise an alarm if it's not. (:bangbang: It's **never** a good thing if your build on `main` is breaking, and everyone should stop what they're doing to try to fix it when it does break.)

 ## Huzzah!
 We're done! :-)

 Once everyone has added their changes to `Hellos.java` then we're done with the lab!
 Well done! :smile:

+[orange-circle]: https://icongr.am/octicons/dot-fill.svg?size=16&color=dbab09 "Orange 'in progress' circle"
+[green-check]: https://icongr.am/octicons/check.svg?size=16&color=22863a "Green 'success' check mark"
+[red-x]: https://icongr.am/octicons/x.svg?size=16&color=cb2431 "Red 'failure' x"